Sharon-Tseng/VincentMobile_Database_System/README.md

 _Additional Requirements_
 1. The system should also ensure that only available products can be purchased.
 For an order that does not require trade-in services, the administrator can process the delivery directly.
-2. Upon informing the warehouse about the shipment through email or any other means, the administrator updates the status to “To be delivered”.
-The administrator then receives notifications from the warehouse when the orders are delivered and updates the status of those orders to “Completed”.
-While member indicates old devices information for trade-in while making the purchase online, he/she brings in the old devices to officer at the customer service point in person.
-Officer retrieves the trade-in details from the system, inspects the device and give a trade-in offer.
+2. While a member indicates old device information for trade-in while making the purchase online, he/she brings in the old devices to the officer at the customer service point in person.
+The officer retrieves the trade-in details from the system, inspects the device, and gives a trade-in offer.
-Spring 2024-2025
-Page 2 of 5
-When member agrees with the trade-in offer, the order price will be adjusted according to the agreed trade-in offer and before proceeding with the order shipment.
-Officer also updates the information of the traded-in devices in the database.
+3. When a member agrees with the trade-in offer, the order price will be adjusted according to the agreed trade-in offer before proceeding with the order shipment.
+However, when a member rejects the trade-in offer, he/she has the option to proceed with the order shipment as if no trade-in is involved, or simply to cancel the order.
-However, when member rejects the trade-in offer, he/she has an option to proceed with the order shipment as if no trade-in involved, or simply to cancel the order.
-Officer executes the decision for the customer through the system.
-Member can trade in many old devices in one order.
+4. Members can trade in many old devices in one order.
 However, the trade-in discount provided must not exceed the order amount.
-Manager, a role done by the same group of administrators, generates numerous operational and managerial reports to facilitate the company’s operations and development